freenas/freenas-docs/userguide/system.rst

 To configure a global password, go to :menuselection:`System --> Advanced --> SED Password` and input the password.
-Be sure to record the password and store it in a safe place!
+Recording the password and storing it in a safe place is recommended.

 To determine which devices support SED and their device names: